I think my baby might have a tongue tie?...

 -

-(Re-assessment + procedure if required from 4 weeks post 1st procedure)
+(Re-assessment + procedure if required from

-2-4% occurance rate.
+2-4% occurrence rate.

-My name is Anna Branch, a mother to 3 children.
-I am a registered midwife with extensive experience within all areas of the NHS.
+I am a NMC registered midwife with over 10 years of extensive experience within all areas of the NHS.
+I completed my training with Wolverhampton University as a

 -